500Foods/Scripts/tables/tables.md

 - Text wrapping and custom display options for null/zero values
 - Title and footer support with flexible positioning
 - Thousands separator formatting for numeric data
+- Option to hide specific columns using visibility settings

 ## Usage